How do I get ING's additional Savings Maximiser variable rate?

 I entered the correct Customer Number and Access Code and I am still getting an error message

+You may have locked yourself out of online banking.
 If you are registered for security codes, you can reset your access code online by clicking on 'Forgotten your Access Code' at the bottom of the page.
 You will be asked to follow the below steps:

 Can I use the app on more than one device?